A New Approach to Generalized Fractional Derivatives: Taylor-like expansions

 To evaluate the inner integral, use the substitution $u=t^{\rho}/x^{\rho}$ to obtain,

 where $B(.\, ,.)$ is the Beta function.
 Thus, we obtain,

 for $\rho > 0$, after using the properties of the Beta function \cite{key-8} and the relation $\Gamma(z+1)=z\,\Gamma(z)$.
-When $\rho = 1$ we obtain the Riemann-Liouville fractional derivative of the power function given by \cite{key-8,key-2,key-9},
+When $\rho = 1$ we obtain the Riemann-Liouville fractional derivative of the power function given by \cite{key-9,key-8,key-2},

-\end{ex} This agrees well with the standard results obtained for Riemann-Liouville fractional derivative derivative (\ref{eq:lRLD}).
+\end{example} Equation (\ref{eq:eg1}) agrees well with the standard results obtained for Riemann-Liouville fractional derivative (\ref{eq:lRLD}).
 Interestingly enough, for $\alpha = 1,\, \rho = 1$, we obtain ${}^1D^1_{0+} x^\nu = \nu\,x^{\nu -1}$, as one would expect.

-To compare the results, we plot (\ref{eq:gen}) for several values of $\rho$.
+To compare the results, we plot (\ref{eq:gen}) for several values of $\rho\in \mathbb{R}$.
 We also consider different values of $\nu$ to see the effect on the degree of the power function.
-The results are summarized below in Figure 1 and Figure 2.

 Figure \ref{fig:FD-1} summaries the comparision results for $\rho$ and $\nu$, while Figure \ref{fig:FD-2} summaries the comparision results for different values of $\alpha$ and $\nu$.
-It is apparant from the figure that the effect of changing the parameters is more visible for different values of $\alpha$, which is related to the fractional effect of the derivative.
+We notice that the characteristics of the fractional derivative are mainly depend on the values of $\rho$, thus it provides a new direction for applications.
+In Figure 1(c) and 1(d), we further notice that for $\nu=0.5$ and $\nu=1.5$, the concavity of the function changes when $\rho$ changes near 1, at which the fractional derivative takes a constant value for different values of $x$ or becomes linear.